jonwhittlestone/words/_posts/2021-09-15-team-leading-dos-and-donts.md

 Trust, Humility and Respect are the core principles at the core of Brian Fitzpatrick's dos and don'ts.
 From an essay in Software Engineering at Google.

-First up, the anti-patterns, and then the patterns:
+Presented below, the anti-patterns, and then the patterns:

 __Don't__: Hire Pushovers